luetkemj/forcecrusher/ROADMAP.md

 - saveZone()
 - save zones, registry, and saveState to db

-loadZone()
+loadZone(zoneId)
-- Save current map
+- Save current zone
-- Does mapId exist?
+- Does zoneId exist?
     - NO
         - store ids of any entities that must move to new map
         - clear engine.world